fastify/fastify/docs/Reference/Server.md

 handlers if a different [`prefix` option](./Plugins.md#route-prefixing-option) is passed to `fastify.register()`.
 The handler is treated as a regular route handler so requests will go through the full [Fastify lifecycle](./Lifecycle.md#lifecycle) for valid URLs.
-Invalid URLs are set directly to the handler.  *async-await* is supported as well.
+Invalid URLs are sent directly to the handler.  *async-await* is supported as well.

 You can also register [`preValidation`](./Hooks.md#route-hooks) and [`preHandler`](./Hooks.md#route-hooks) hooks for the 404 handler.